ReactiveSets/toubkal/README.md

 #### How do you improve Productivity?

-By allowing you to describe **what** you want in a declarative style, instead of **how** this could ever be accomplished.
+By allowing you to describe **what** you need in a declarative style, instead of **how** this could ever be accomplished.

 Figuring-out **how** this should a) work securely, b) scale and c) have best performances